Coding-Philic/MarketMind-AI/README.md

 When you run the app with `npm start`, the terminal will now show:

 - backend request logs for `/api/config`, `/api/hindsight`, and `/api/memo`
-- Gemini AI response text and parsed recommendations from the backend
+- live AI response text and parsed recommendations from the backend
 - frontend button action logs for the main UI controls, such as:
   - Inject Market Event — runs a random preset market event
   - Inject Custom Event — sends your custom event into the analysis pipeline